Back Pain Physiotherapy in Bristol

 Returning to Performance

 Pain settling is only part of recovery.
+Before returning to heavy lifting, high-intensity sport or repeated loading I look for:

-• Improved trunk endurance
+• Improved trunk strength and endurance

-• Load tolerance without flare-up
+• Load tolerance without symptom flare-up

 When Should You Seek Physiotherapy?